ClementChambard/TouhouInterpreter/README.md

 <img src="./screenshot.png">

 I created a json file of hardcoded value for TH17.
 These values can change depending on the game.
-You can create your own version for another game and contribute it to the repo if you want.
+You can create your own version if you want to add bullet types for example.
+You can find more of these in <a href='https://github.com/ClementChambard/TouhouHardcodedData'>this repo</a>.

 ## Compile